kareemAboelatta/Movie-App/README.md

 Movie app from TMDB's API
 # Features:
  	Discover the most popular, the top rated and the upcoming movies and watch details of this movie.
-	Discover actors in specific movie search for movies and his details. search for movies.
+	Discover actors in specific movie.
+	search for movies.
  	Watch trailers(YouTubePlayer).
 	and all of these in One Activity  (one activity app)